IT'S SHOWTIME NYC!

 COVID-19 Update: Dancing in the Streets is currently working remotely.
 Our dancers with It's Showtime NYC! are busy rehearsing virtually.
 Check our social media sites for online programming.
 We look forward to the day when we can all dance together!

 It's Showtime NYC! is a program of Dancing in the Streets, developed in partnership with the Mark Morris Dance Center, with funding from the New York City Department of Cultural Affairs, the Mertz Gilmore Foundation, the Shelley & Donald Rubin Foundation, Lily Auchincloss Foundation, Dance/NYC, New York State Council on the Arts, Map Fund, and Dance/NYC’s Coronavirus Dance Relief Fund.
-This program is supported in part by the National Endowment for the Arts and by Dance/NYC’s Dance Advancement Fund, made possible by the Ford Foundation.
+This program is supported in part by the National Endowment for the Arts, National Endowment for the Arts Coronavirus Aid, Relief, and Economic Security (CARES) Act, and by Dance/NYC’s Dance Advancement Fund, made possible by the Ford Foundation.

 We also acknowledge all the funders behind the NYC COVID-19 Response and Impact Fund in The New York Community Trust for their collective support.